shree1an/LegalAidSystem/README.md

-Nyaya – Legal Aid System is a web-based platform that streamlines access to legal services by connecting clients with verified lawyers.
+eNyaya – Legal Aid System is a web-based platform that streamlines access to legal services by connecting clients with verified lawyers.
 The system supports three types of users:
   1. Clients, who can search lawyers and book appointments.
   2. Lawyers, who manage their schedules and appointments updates